yuanqing/create-figma-plugin/packages/website/docs/index.md

 }
 ---

-# The comprehensive toolkit for <span class="xl:block">developing plugins and widgets for Figma and FigJam</span>
+# The comprehensive toolkit for developing plugins and widgets for Figma and FigJam

 ## Key features